Diabolical (album)

 Diabolical is the fifteenth studio album by the German thrash metal band Destruction.
 It was released on 8 April 2022 through Napalm Records in celebration of the band's 40th anniversary.
-It is the first album to not have founding member Mike Sifringer as he left the band in 2021 after nearly 40 years, he was replaced by Martin Furia on guitar.
+It is the first album to not have founding rhythm guitarist Mike Sifringer, as he left the band in 2021 after nearly 40 years; he was replaced by Martin Furia.

 Background

 On 16 July 2021, Destruction performed at the Area 53 Festival in Leoben without rhythm guitarist Mike Sifringer.
 Schmier explained in a Facebook post that Sifringer had not answered his emails and questioned his status, and that there was a problem that led to the decision to continue without him and would release a statement planned for 19 August.
 Sifringer's departure was confirmed that day and was replaced by new guitarist Martin Furia, followed by the release of a new single titled "State of Apathy", featuring the band's first recording appearance with Furia.
 On 16 December, a music video of the title track from the sixteenth studio album Diabolical was released.